Skip to main content

 Nutritional Endocrinology in Practice

 The food you consume does more than provide energy; it provides information.
-Specific nutrients are indispensable for the machinery of and signaling.
+Specific nutrients are indispensable for the machinery of hormone production and signaling.
 A diet designed for HPG axis recovery focuses on these key inputs.

 • Cholesterol and Healthy Fats ∞ All steroid hormones, including testosterone and estrogen, are synthesized from cholesterol.
 Diets that are excessively low in fat can compromise hormone production.
 Sources like avocados, olive oil, nuts, and seeds provide the necessary precursors and support cellular membrane health, which is vital for hormone receptor function.